MVIG-SJTU/AlphaTracker/Manual/Tracking.md

 ### **Note:**

-We do not support training detector on Windows yet.
+We do not support training AlphaTracker on Windows yet.
 Please use our demo model weights or you can refer to Linux version.

 ### Demo data for training